khofstadter/NeuroSky-SuperCollider/README.md

 'eeg-devices/neurosky' folder contains documents and mac driver for NeuroSky.

 ## log
+* 0.2
+  - added new mapping to islet1;
+  - user can change TTH as well on GUI;
 * 0.1.9
   - fix for compressor synth (Fredrik)
 * 0.1.8